Minimal Learning Machine for Multi-Label Learning: Background

-In this Section, we first review the most central MLC methodology in Subsection \ref{subsec:review}.
-Next, in Subsection \ref{subsec:relateddistance} we review the most closely related papers concerning our main proposal.
-Finally, in Subsection \ref{subsec:exp}, we review experimental landscape of MLC.
+In this section, we provide the necessary background materials for the article by first reviewing the most central MLC methodology in Section \ref{subsec:review}.
+Following that, in Section \ref{subsec:relateddistance}, we review the most closely related articles concerning our primary contribution.
+Finally, in Section \ref{subsec:exp}, we summarize the experimental results of MLC to provide context for our results.